MeOfEn21/web_meofen/README.md

 $npm run dev

 ```
-If everything go well, navigate to your browser =>  (http://locahost:5173)
+If everything go well, navigate to your browser on port 3000 or any routes list in your terminal =>  http://locahost:3000

 Demo website : [@MeOfen](https://meofen.vercel.app)